Demography: Population composition

-Demographic analysis in institutions and organizations

-Labor market

-The demographic analysis of labor markets can be used to show slow population growth, population ageing, and the increased importance of immigration.
-The U.S. Census Bureau projects that in the next 100 years, the United States will face some dramatic demographic changes.
-The population is expected to grow more slowly and age more rapidly than ever before and the nation will become a nation of immigrants.
-This influx is projected to rise over the next century as new immigrants and their children will account for over half the U.S. population.
-These demographic shifts could ignite major adjustments in the economy, more specifically, in labor markets.
+Population change

+Change in ethnic population composition from 1990 to 2020 in the USA.

+Population change is analyzed by measuring the difference between two population sizes.
+Global population continues to rise, which makes population change an essential component of demographics.
+This is calculated by subtracting the population size from an earlier census from the current population size.
+The best way to measure population change is to use the intercensal percentage change.
+The intercensal percentage change is the absolute change in population between the censuses divided by the population size in the earlier census.
+Next, multiply this by a hundredfold to receive a percentage.
+When this statistic is achieved, the population growth between two or more nations of different sizes can be accurately measured and examined.
+The population can change in terms of population composition.

+Effects

+The long-term sustainability of a population is described by the demographic sustainability.
+The sustainability of contemporary pay-as-you-go pensions depends on sustainable demographics and total fertility rates.

 Turnover and in internal labor markets

-People decide to exit organizations for many reasons, such as, better jobs, dissatisfaction, and concerns within the family.
-The causes of turnover can be split into two separate factors, one linked with the culture of the organization, and the other relating to all other factors.
+People decide to leave organizations for many reasons, such as better job opportunities, dissatisfaction, and family concerns.
+The causes of turnover can be split into two factors: one linked to the organization's culture, and the other to all other factors.
 People who do not fully accept a culture might leave voluntarily.
-Or, some individuals might leave because they fail to fit in and fail to change within a particular organization.
+Or, some individuals might leave because they fail to fit in or change within a particular organization.

-Population ecology of organizations
+Organizational ecology

-A basic definition of population ecology is a study of the distribution and abundance of organisms.
-As it relates to organizations and demography, organizations go through various liabilities to their continued survival.
-Hospitals, like all other large and complex organizations are impacted in the environment they work.
-For example, a study was done on the closure of acute care hospitals in Florida between a particular time.
-The study examined effect size, age, and niche density of these particular hospitals.
+A basic definition of population ecology is the study of the distribution and abundance of organisms.
+In relation to organizations and demography, organizations face various liabilities that affect their continued survival.
+Hospitals, like all other large and complex organizations, are impacted by the environment in which they work.
+For example, a study examined the closure of acute care hospitals in Florida during a specific period.
+The study examined the effect size, age, and niche density of these particular hospitals.
 A population theory says that organizational outcomes are mostly determined by environmental factors.
-Among several factors of the theory, there are four that apply to the hospital closure example: size, age, density of niches in which organizations operate, and density of niches in which organizations are established.
+Among the theory's several factors, four apply to the hospital closure example: size, age, the density of niches in which organizations operate, and the density of niches in which organizations are established.

-Business organizations

-Problems in which demographers may be called upon to assist business organizations are when determining the best prospective location in an area of a branch store or service outlet, predicting the demand for a new product, and to analyze certain dynamics of a company's workforce.
+Problems in which demographers may be called upon to assist business organizations include determining the best prospective location for a branch store or service outlet, predicting demand for a new product, and analysing certain dynamics of a company's workforce.
 Choosing a new location for a branch of a bank, choosing the area in which to start a new supermarket, consulting a bank loan officer that a particular location would be a beneficial site to start a car wash, and determining what shopping area would be best to buy and be redeveloped in metropolis area are types of problems in which demographers can be called upon.

-Standardization is a useful demographic technique used in the analysis of a business.
-It can be used as an interpretive and analytic tool for the comparison of different markets.
+Standardization is a useful demographic technique for analysing a business.
+It can be used as an interpretive and analytical tool for comparing different markets.